Natalie Moorhead: Early years

+Moorhead was born Nathalian Moorhead on July 27, 1901 in Pittsburgh, Pennsylvania; the second daughter to Anna Catherine (née Messner) and James Vincent Moorhead.
+A tomboy from a young age, she was likely nicknamed 'Natalie' by the boy-filled gangs she frequented.
+Natalie gained an appreciation for theatre and the opera from her father, a steelworker who tragically died when she was around thirteen.

+During the First World War, secretarial government jobs for women were becoming hugely popular, as the men who originally occupied them were drafted.
+Upon graduating from Peabody High School in Pittsburgh, Natalie enrolled in a business school to study shorthand and typewriting, but secretly yearned for a career on-stage.
+Upon taking a trip with friends to New York City to see a football game, she was scouted by a theatre executive while shopping on Fifth Avenue, and leapt at the opportunity.

 Career

-She began her theatre career on Broadway at the Fulton Theatre playing a bridesmaid in the 1922 play Abie's Irish Rose which broke a record for run of the play, finally closing at the Theatre Republic on October 1, 1927.
-She then played Sadie in A Lady in Love (1927) at the Lyceum Theatre.
-She played Lydia Webster in George M. Cohan's 1927 farce Baby Cyclone at Henry Miller's Theatre.
+She began her theatre career on Broadway at the Fulton Theatre; playing a bridesmaid in the 1922 play, Abie's Irish Rose, which broke viewership records for the run of the play; finally closing at the Theatre Republic on October 1, 1927.
+She then played alongside Sydney Greenstreet in A Lady in Love (1927) at the Lyceum Theatre, and with a young Spencer Tracy in George M. Cohan's 1927 farce Baby Cyclone at Henry Miller's Theatre.

+Baby Cyclone caught the attention of Hollywood, with Moorhead making her silver screen debut in Thru Different Eyes (1929); a courtroom drama that also served as fellow actress Sylvia Sidney's debut.
+Throughout her 12-year career in Hollywood, Moorhead averaged six movies a year.
+Known for her distinctive short platinum blond hair and frequent casting as "the other woman", she is arguably best remembered for her minor role in the beginning of The Thin Man (1934).
+It was the first of two Best Picture nominees that she starred in; the other being All This, and Heaven Too (1940).

 Personal life

 On December 21, 1930, Moorhead married director Alan Crosland in Yosemite National Park.
 She sued him for divorce on July 2, 1935.
-On March 28, 1942, in Maricopa, Arizona, she married millionaire Robert J. Dunham, the sixty-six year-old president of the Chicago Park District.
+Upon stepping away from the spotlight, Moorhead married millionaire Robert J. Dunham; then-sixty-six year old president of the Chicago Park District, on March 28, 1942, in Maricopa, Arizona.
 He died in 1948.
 Moorhead's fourth husband was Juan Garchitorena, an actor (under the stage name Juan Torena) and former soccer player.
-They wed on July 27, 1957, in Beverly Hills.
+They wed on July 27, 1957, in Beverly Hills, and remained married until his death in 1983.

+On October 6, 1992, Moorhead died in Montecito, California.